giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/HowToImplement.md

 # How to implement a safe offer logic

 ## Gatekeeping

-Verify external function's caller.
-Tricky public function that might be called during offer logic's execution.
+### Offer logic should only be called by Mangrove

+External functions of the %%offer logic|offerLogic%%, `makerExecute` and `makerPosthook`, should only be callable if `msg.sender` is Mangrove. %%Maker contracts|makerContract%% implemented with the strat library take care of this by construction.

+### Public functions that are called by offer logic
+It is sometimes convenient to define public function that can also be called internally during offer logic's execution.
+If such function needs to be restricted to privileged access, one cannot simply use `require(msg.sender == admin_address)` as `msg.sender` will be Mangrove when the function is called internally by the offer logic.
+Using a guard of the form `require(msg.sender == admin_address || msg.sender == mangrove_address)` will work though (notice that internal call preserves `msg.sender` of `makerExecute`).

 ## Token amounts
 %%Outbound|outbound%% and %%inbound|inbound%% tokens may have different decimals.
 Mangrove always use raw amounts.

 ## Which part of your %%Maker contract|makerContract%% should not be in the %%offer logic|offerLogic%%?
 Functions in offer logic are automatically executed by Mangrove, who is then `msg.sender`.
 Beware that taker is not necessarily `tx.origin`, as a contract could be acting as a taker.
-If your logic is exploitable by price manipulation, this can be dangerous (lastLook is there to protect).
+If your logic is exploitable by price manipulation, this can be dangerous (last Look is there to protect).
 Dangers are: oracle manipulation, or liquiditation.
 Better have risky moves being admin controlled.

 ## How to factor your offer logic between %%`makerExecute`|makerExecute%% and %%`makerPosthook`|makerPosthook%%.